Winning Camp Cardinal Photos Show Off Campground’s Natural Beauty

 Hunter will receive the $1,000 award; her photo of a group of geese at sunrise, also taken with her Canon Rebel T7, tied for third, giving her an additional $250.

-Hunter credits her father who introduced her to photography, adding, “I am extremely proud of all my photos from Camp Cardinal, and I truly couldn’t have taken them without the near-magical scenery the camp has to offer.
+Hunter credits her father, who introduced her to photography, by adding, “I am extremely proud of all my photos from Camp Cardinal, and I truly couldn’t have taken them without the near-magical scenery the camp has to offer.
 My family went to Camp Cardinal over the summer for Busch Gardens, but kayaking along the Severn River and making smores over the campfire was also a great experience.”

-Brenda Bass’ stunning portrait of the nighttime sky taken on Nov.
-4, 2023, with an iPhone won the second-place award of $750.
+Brenda Bass’ stunning portrait of the nighttime sky, taken on Nov.
+4, 2023, with an iPhone, won the second-place award of $750.
 The Richmond resident is a seasonal camper who holds fond memories of camping trips with her father, whom she lost in 2007.

 “That particular day I was sitting by the river and thinking about my dad,” she said.
 “It was the most gorgeous sky I ever saw in my entire life, like a picture from God.
 When I was standing there on that river, all I could think of was my dad and that sky was like a stairway to heaven.”